Successful misrepresentation claim - Vision Express franchise

 Any representations made during application/recruitment process should be carefully monitored and all prospective joint venture partners and franchisees should be advised from the outset to seek independent financial and legal advice.

-In addition the typical boilerplate clause in franchise agreements which seeks to limit liability for pre-contractual misrepresentations should be considered in light of the court’s judgement.
+In addition the typical boilerplate clause in franchise agreements which seeks to limit liability for pre-contractual misrepresentations should be considered in light of the court’s judgment.
 Such clauses can be a very useful protection but only if enforceable and too often these are buried at the back of a lengthy document with inadequate explanation to a franchisee.

 Franchisees should conversely seek to verify the integrity of any representations they are relying upon and ensure that they keep evidence of all representations made to them.